 Sponsor visas for family members moving to Miami

-Florida is one of the states to have a great number of foreign citizens legally living in the USA, therefore sponsor visas through which US foreign residents can bring to Miami are in high demand.
-This is another field our lawyers can help those interested in immigration to Miami.
+Florida is one of the states that has a great number of foreign citizens legally living in the USA, therefore sponsor visas are in high demand.
+This is another field our lawyers are specialized in.
+We can help those interested in immigration to Miami through this option.
 The main visas available for family members of foreign citizens established in the USA are the F2A and F2B visas for families of permanent residents, such as spouses, minor children, and unmarried children who have reached and exceeded the age of 21.
 Then, there are the IR5 visa and the F3 and F4 visas, for parents of US citizens, respectively married children and brothers and sisters of US citizens.

 20.2% of the population of the state was made of immigrants – in numbers, there are 4,1 million foreign citizens living in Florida at the level of 2015;